danielbankhead/jetta/test/README.md

 ## Tests

-scope, so that you can trace where the test is failing
+To ensure a reliability and 100% coverage, we've developed a thorough, modular test suite that's extensible and easy to maintain.

-Each test category (...category) can be tested independently via npm's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) tool (included with npm 5.2.0 or later).
+Tests are divided into categories, denoted by their folder (i.e. `cookie-lib`, `cookie-manager`, `request`, etc.).
+Each are isolated and share no state between each other.
+This way they can be tested independently via npm's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) tool (included with npm 5.2.0 or later).
 Example:
 ```sh
 $ npx tape test/request/ | npx tap-spec
 ```